Seed grants are awarded with funding provided by the Binghamton University Road Map through the Provost's Office and the Division of Research.

 Kim Brimhall, social work, Shelley Dionne, School of Management, and Mark Zhang, computer science

 Finding ways to improve health outcomes and reduce health disparities, particularly for rural and low-income populations, continues to be a critical component in the development of sustainable communities.
 The steady rise of healthcare costs over the past several decades and the increasing income inequality in the United States, poses particular challenges for improving healthcare in rural and socioeconomically disadvantaged communities.
 One way to improve quality of care, and potentially decrease health disparities for individuals from rural, low-income, and racial and ethnic minority backgrounds, is through creating healthcare organizations that foster high quality leadership and positive work climates.
 Although, leadership and organizational climate have been linked to improved outcomes (i.e., increased innovation and quality of care), little is known about how leaders can foster beneficial work climates that ultimately improve quality of care and community health outcomes (e.g., reduced health disparities, hospital readmissions and diagnostic errors).
 Using a community-based longitudinal mixed-methods design, the proposed study aims to develop evidence-informed, economically-practical tools that leaders can use to create positive work climates that increase staff engagement, innovation, satisfaction, performance, and high quality care in rural and socioeconomically disadvantaged communities.
 This information can be used to create system-wide interventions designed to improve healthcare quality.
-This project is a collaboration between Kim Brimhall from the Department of Social Work, Shelley Dionne from the School of Management, Mark Zhang from the Department of Computer Science, and community partners from Lourdes Hospital, Kathryn Connerton (CEO), Mary Hughs (Senior Director), and Robin Kinslow-Evans (Strategy Officer).
+This project is a collaboration between Kim Brimhall from the Department of Social Work, Shelley Dionne from the School of Management, Mark Zhang from the School of Computing, and community partners from Lourdes Hospital, Kathryn Connerton (CEO), Mary Hughs (Senior Director), and Robin Kinslow-Evans (Strategy Officer).
 Support awarded from the Sustainable Communities Transdisciplinary Area of Excellence Seed Grant will be used for an initial pilot study that will become part of a larger National Institute of Health grant submission planned for August 2018.